-A Judge’s Anguished Warning About Climate Change
+A Climate-Lawsuit Dissent That Changed My Mind

-The American Revolution had scarcely been over a month, when, in a farewell letter to the Continental Army, General George Washington admitted something startling: The war of independence wasn’t necessarily a good thing.
-At least it wasn’t yet.
+The American Revolution had scarcely been over a month when, in a farewell letter to the Continental Army, General George Washington admitted something startling: The War of Independence wasn’t necessarily a good thing.
+At least, it wasn’t yet.

 “It is yet to be decided,” he wrote, “whether the Revolution must ultimately be considered as a blessing or a curse.”
-His audience had just spent eight years on this fight, but he urged them to look past the current decade or even the current century.
+His audience had just spent eight years on this fight, but he urged them to look past the current decade and even the current century.
 The new country would shape the future of far more people than just the troops themselves, he cautioned, and the success or failure of the United States would determine the life course of every American who would ever be born.
 “For with our fate,” Washington wrote, “will the destiny of unborn Millions be involved.”

 Last week, the Ninth Circuit Court of Appeals rejected an extraordinary lawsuit brought by several of those millions against their own government.
 Twenty-one American children alleged that the federal government’s failure to fight climate change was not only poor public policy or an abdication of leadership, but also a violation of the Constitution.
 The Fifth Amendment says that Americans cannot be “deprived of life, liberty, or property, without due process of law.”
 The children’s complaint centered on the word life: By losing a “climate system capable of sustaining human life,” they argued, they had been stripped of their constitutional rights.